itaditya/zero-to-job-ready/README.md

 1. Authentication with JWT.
 1. Authentication with express-session.
 1. Jest for Unit Testing and API testing.
+1. How to make own CLI tool.
+1. Advanced pragmatic REST APIs with JOI validations.

 #### Project Suggestions (from easy to hard)

+1. One page Todo Application.
+(Make api request from frontend)
+1. Event Manager using templating (Multi Page and has Auth)
+1. API service with rate limiting and acess token (jwt) verification
+1. CLI tool to calculate age.
+1. CLI tool to simulate `ls` command.

 Online Playground - [Glitch](https://glitch.com)